havefnubb/havefnubb/havefnubb/install/docs/en/INSTALL.md

   have a look at the chapter "If you can't change the document root" on http://jelix.org/articles/en/manual-1.1/application-configuration

-- rename the file havefnubb/var/config/defaultconfig.ini.php.dist in havefnubb/var/config/defaultconfig.ini.php
+- rename the file havefnubb/var/config/localconfig.ini.php.dist to havefnubb/var/config/localconfig.ini.php
 - rename the file havefnubb/var/config/profiles.ini.php.dist in havefnubb/var/config/profiles.ini.php

 ### Rights Accesss

-Don't forget to change/check your rights access on all your folder to 755, and your files in 644, except for the 4 files located in var/config which have to be in 664 : defaultconfig.ini.php, profiles.ini.php, flood.coord.ini.php, activeusers.coord.ini.php
+Don't forget to change/check your rights access on all your folder to 755, and your files in 644, except for the 4 files located in var/config which have to be in 664 : localconfig.ini.php, profiles.ini.php, flood.coord.ini.php, activeusers.coord.ini.php

 do the following to change them :

     find . -type d -exec chmod 755 {} \;
     find . -type f -exec chmod 644 {} \;
-    chmod 664 var/config/defaultconfig.ini.php
+    chmod 664 var/config/localconfig.ini.php
     chmod 664 var/config/profiles.ini.php
     chmod 664 var/config/havefnubb/flood.coord.ini.php
     chmod 664 var/config/havefnubb/activeusers.coord.ini.php